We recently got our hands on some beautiful Zeiss, PL mount cine lenses and the results were worth a little blog post we think!

 These lenses use the cinema standard T (Transmission) stops instead of F (Focal length) stops.
 To find out the difference between T and F watch this interesting video from Youtuber Wolfcrow.

 Shooting wide open at T1.5 created a stunning 'Bokeh' to the shots.
 The image from the lens has a certain analogue softness to it despite being shot on a digital camera - the Sony a7sii.
 Using these lenses created (probably) the best looking image we've seen from an a7sii.
+For a really in-depth look at Bokeh check out this great article by phlearn.

 The way light is interpreted by the lens creates a flattering tone to the shots that was a real joy to work with.
 Also the way skin tones came out looked spot on.